 Table of Contents

-This article was last updated on June 13, 2025
+This article was last updated on January 15, 2025

 Summary

 In June 2025, the U.S. government announced a “travel ban” that prevents people from certain countries from getting visas and entering the United States.
-The order says that many people from certain countries are not allowed to enter the U.S. starting on June 9, 2025.

-Here are some of the most important things to know about the travel ban:
+Here are some of the most important things to know about the travel ban and the immigrant visa pause:

 - Whether you or your family member can enter the U.S. depends on a lot of different factors, including the type of visa you applied for and the country you are from.